Yandex Cloud

 • Using the interface

-Stackland uses two main tools for safe storage of secrets and their injection:
+Stackland uses two main tools for secure secret storage and injection:

 • Secrets Injector: Uploads secrets via a Vault-compatible API and injects them into cluster resources.